 If you have kids around and stains and spill is a problem, you might want to consider an indoor-outdoor rug that is made using a synthetic material like polypropylene or PET (polyethylene terephthalate)—they’re now so soft that is so difficult differentiating them from indoor-only materials.

 To finally make your room top-notch you might want to consider getting a non-slip rug pad.
 Ensure the pad is cut to size—slightly smaller than the carpet.
 The rule of thumb is to trim an inch shorter than the rug on all sides for maximum grip—but you’ll have to prevent a visible change in level as the rug moves from pad to floor.
 You can learn more about this at Diyza.
+Making sure that your rugs have non-slip rug pads can help prevent slip and fall accidents because there are multiple slip and fall cases in nyc for the past few years which you don’t want to happen in your own home as well.

 With a rug pad, comes extra cushioning.
 But the main essence of having it around is about preserving the life of the rug.
 What that does is that your new rug will never slide—just like a banana peel would.